 The directory is not essential.
 We’ll delete the file later.
 The name is also not crucial, but it’s the one that the user will see, making it user-friendly.

 We do this because, above, we don’t have a file but only a text string.
 So, to send a file attached in the email, we need to create it, and that’s what’s happening here.
 Then, you can fetch it using the ID from the previous step.

 We can send an email as simple as this:

 And finally, let’s delete the file:

 As you can see, it’s not hard, and it’s beneficial to generate these invitations dynamically.
-If you don’t know, I have a template area where I publish stuff that you can import and use without having to put all together.
-Take a look and let me know if there’s one that you would like to be featured there.
+I have a template area where I publish stuff that you can import and use without putting it all together if you don’t know.
+So take a look and let me know if there’s one that you would like to be featured there.